Key takeaways

 Why does my activity recreate every time PiP toggles?

 The manifest configChanges attribute is missing or incomplete.
-Add screenSize|smallestScreenSize|screenLayout|orientation|keyboardHidden to the activity declaration.
+Add screenSize|smallestScreenSize|screenLayout|orientation|keyboardHidden to the activity declaration so the OS delivers a config change instead of recreating the activity.

 Why does the PiP transition flash black?

 You did not set setSourceRectHint, or the rect is stale.
-Refresh on every layout change of the player view and pass the latest rect into setPictureInPictureParams.
+Refresh it on every layout change of the player view and pass the latest rect into setPictureInPictureParams so the player zooms instead of teleporting.

 How many action buttons can a PiP window display?

-Does PiP work in Jetpack Compose?
+Does Picture-in-Picture work in Jetpack Compose?

 Yes.
 Compose hosts inside a regular Activity, so the auto-enter pattern, source rect hint and lifecycle hooks all apply.
-Use addOnPictureInPictureModeChangedListener on the activity to drive Compose state changes through a remembered flag.
+Use addOnPictureInPictureModeChangedListener on the activity to drive Compose state through a remembered flag.

 Can I show PiP from a background activity?